top of page

 2. Take with you associates who are, or pretend to be, more courageous than you.

-4. If humans are good at playing dumb, weevils are better at playing dead (by lying motionless on their backs; you step away and they spring back to action.)
+3. If humans are good at playing dumb, weevils are better at playing dead.
+They can lie motionless on their backs, to spring back to action once you step away.

-5. There are many more spiders and beetles than humans, and more ants than spiders and beetles.
-(Spiders, incidentally, are non-insect arthropods.)
+4. There are many more spiders and beetles than humans on this planet, and more ants than spiders and beetles.

-6. Only two things qualify for that ‘creepy-crawly’ coinage: the ‘breaking news’ ticker, called a crawler, and yes it can be quite creepy; and the movements of a human infant.
-So let’s be respectful and call insects just that.
+7. Only two things qualify for that ‘creepy-crawly’ tag: the ‘breaking news’ ticker, called a crawler; and the movements of a human infant.
+So let’s be respectful and call insects just that — insects.

-8. If you run headlong into a cobweb, and you certainly will, flailing your arms and looking like a jellyfish on cannabis will achieve nothing except amusement to the spider and other people.
+9. If you run headlong into a cobweb, and you certainly will, flailing your arms and looking like a jellyfish will achieve nothing except amusement to the spider and other people.

-9. Most creatures out there are busy mating, feeding, or saving their lives.
-Words like ‘serene’ and ‘spectacular’ come more readily if all the nature you see is only on your screen.
-In reality, it is quite precarious out there.
+10. Most creatures in the wilderness are busy mating, feeding, or saving their lives.
+Words like ‘serene’ and 'pristine' and ‘spectacular’ come more readily if all the nature you see is only on your screen.
+In reality, it is quite precarious in the real world that exists beyond our steel and concrete and plastic.

-I shall now clean my monopods and get ready for my next excursion with my fellow bipeds, one of who is currently finishing an elaborate and emotional process of colouring and combing his moustache.
+I shall now clean my monopods and get ready for my next excursion with my fellow bipeds, one of whom is currently concluding an elaborate and emotional process of colouring and combing his moustache.

 That’s how seriously he treats insects.